yongabyte/Mortgage-Calculator/README.md

 5. Access the page with the Mortgage Calculator, and users can start using it to calculate mortgage payments.

-## Configuration

-You can customize the Mortgage Calculator Aura Component by modifying its attributes.
-To do this, open the component in Salesforce Lightning App Builder, and adjust the following attributes:

-- `loanAmount`: The default loan amount.
-- `interestRate`: The default interest rate.
-- `loanTerm`: The default loan term (in years).

 ## Pie Chart Visualization

 The Pie Chart visualization provides a graphical representation of the mortgage breakdown, showing the proportion of principal and interest in each monthly payment.